 While a lot of people like to make a traditional turkey for holiday dinners, I feel that just a turkey breast is a great alternative.
 Plus it takes way less time to prep and cook in comparison and since we’re having smaller family dinners now.
 If you’re having more people over, you can roast two turkey breasts instead of one!

-If you’d like more holiday recipes, try my Healthier Green Bean Casserole Recipe, Creamy Mashed Potatoes Recipe, Roasted Brussels Sprouts with Mayo Mustard Dressing,
+If you’d like more holiday recipes, try my Healthier Green Bean Casserole Recipe, Mashed Potatoes Recipe, Roasted Brussels Sprouts with Mayo Mustard Dressing,

 More Holidays Side Dishes: